brunocascio/android-vcf/README.md

 # Android-vcf

-Parsing an android vcf file.
+[Android-vcf](https://github.com/brunocascio/android-vcf) is a parser for android .vcf files.

 ## How to use